learn-co-curriculum/rails-blog-associations-validations/README.md

 2. Create migration, model, controller, and views for User and Tag (via rails generate).
 3. In order to create the appropriate associations between Post and Tag, we need to create a join table as well.
 4. Build out model associations.
 5. Be sure to make the appropriate routes.
-For now, they can be resources.
+For now, they can be written as `resources`.
 6. `create` the database, `migrate` the schema, and `seed` it.

 ## Validations

 Active Record has handy methods you can place on columns in a table to validate certain attributes, like presence, length, and uniqueness.
-These are called on a controller.
+These are called on a model.
 Check out the [documentation](http://guides.rubyonrails.org/active_record_validations.html) to see more.

 Let's add the following validations on: